grantferowich/Gymnasium/README.md

 20. Interval
 21. Backtracking

-By comparison, the algorithm techniques discussed by Hash Goel, a former software engineer at Google and Pinteret who received offers from Google, Yahoo!, Amazon, and Microsoft are enumerated here:
+By comparison, the algorithm techniques discussed by Harsh Goel, a former software engineer at Google and Pinteret who received offers from Google, Yahoo!, Amazon, and Microsoft, are enumerated here:

 1. Array and String
 2. Binary Search